 “We have arrived, young master.”
 A man’s voice called out to him as the horse drawn carriage came to a stop.

-Getting off the carriage, he was standing in front of a familiar gate.
+Getting off the carriage, he stood in front of a familiar gate.
 “Would you mind waiting?
 I won’t be gone long.”

 With the enchantment of passage, he pushed open the gates and entered.

-Unlike his first time there, the Gate seer Zeeke sprang towards him.
+Unlike his first time there, the Gate seer Zeeke sprang toward him.